ohata-toast/RDS/en/console-guide.md

     * DB User ID: Enter account ID for administrator to create when database is created.
     * DB Password: Enter account password for administrator to create when database is created.
     * VPC Subnet: Select a subnet of Compute & Network to communicate with DB instance to create, via private network.
-    * Floating IP: Enable Floating IP, to connect with external networks of TOAST Cloud.
+    * Floating IP: Enable Floating IP, to connect with external networks of NHN Cloud.
     * Flavor: Select a type of DB instance.
     * Storage Type: Specify volume type of DB instance.
         * Either HDD or SSD.